The Magic of Christmas in New York City

 3. Coffee + Morning Stroll among the Brownstones

 I love strolling the blocks in Greenwich Village to take in the beautiful decorations of the brownstones.
-This would also work in many neighborhoods in Brooklyn, like Clinton Hill, and the Upper West Side (if you head to the UWS, go to Levain Bakery and get a chocolate chip cookie).
+This would also work in many neighborhoods in Brooklyn, like Clinton Hill or Park Slope, and the Upper West Side (if you head to the UWS, go to Levain Bakery and get a chocolate chip cookie).
 The earlier you hit the streets, the quieter they will be.

 5. Fifth Avenue Windows & THE Tree

 This is the main drag that is always busy, but the windows are spectacular.
+It’s worth the shoulder-to-shoulder crowds to explore for an hour or so.
 Saks 5th Ave does a magical light show no matter how old you are.
-Plus, you just can’t truly experience Christmas in New York City and not see the tree at Rockefeller Plaza.
-The Top of the Rock is my favorite view of the city too if you’ve never been.
+Plus, you can’t truly experience Christmas in New York City without seeing the tree at Rockefeller Center.
+The Top of the Rock is my favorite view of the city, too, if you’ve never been.

 NYC - Window1